anoma/whitepaper/whitepaper.md

 - Incentivised data availability, for data which is expected to be used in the creation of future transactions, provided by the intent gossip layer (see **Section 6: Architectural instantiation**).
 - Programmable solvers, provided by intent gossip nodes running solver algorithms, to which can be outsourced the computational task of finding an atomic state transition (transaction) involving many parties which simultaneously satisfies all of their preferences.
-- Programmable threshold decryption, provided by Ferveo [add reference to Ferveo], which can be used to implement on-demand batching and enforce configurable fairness properties on the processing of application-specific state transitions submitted within a quantised period of logical time.
+- Programmable threshold decryption, provided by Ferveo [@bebel2022ferveo], which can be used to implement on-demand batching and enforce configurable fairness properties on the processing of application-specific state transitions submitted within a quantised period of logical time.
-- Programmable privacy, provided by zero-knowledge proof systems and fully homomorphic encryption, which can be used to separate verification of properties of data from knowledge of the data itself.
+- ZKP systems and fully homomorphic encryption (FHE), which can be used to separate verification of properties of data from knowledge of the data itself.
+Application developers can leverage those to build applications that handle various modes of state in the same application.

-These primitives taken together provide the flexibility required to build complex user-friendly applications which provide the desired game theoretic, privacy, and latency properties, such as decentralised quadratic voting and quadratic funding (user-friendly voting through incentivised data availability, settlement through solvers, privacy & receipt-freeness through ZKPs & HE).
+These primitives taken together provide the flexibility required to build complex user-friendly applications which provide the desired game-theoretic, data locality and latency properties, such as decentralised quadratic voting and quadratic funding, voting through incentivised data availability, settlement through solvers, and receipt-freeness through ZKPs and FHE.

 ## Application examples

 ### Contemporary decentralised applications
+Here we list example of collections of contemporary applications that follow the intent, counterparty discovery, and solving design pattern, but that are at the moment application specific and rely on at least one single-operator component.

 #### Decentralised exchanges

-Contemporary decentralised exchanges for both fungible and non-fungible tokens, such as 0x, CoWSwap, Uniswap, Wyvern, and Seaport, require both counterparty discovery and settlement, and often have additional requirements such as batched/fair execution.
-At the moment, such projects either use the blockchain itself for counterparty discovery (Uniswap) or operate with orderbooks controlled by specific parties (0x, Wyvern, Seaport, CoWSwap), which tend to be trusted for fair ordering and optimal execution.
-Using Anoma, these parties could be replaced by the intent gossip and solving layer.
-Orders to buy or sell particular assets would instead be broadcasted across the intent gossip network as intents, matched by a solver (who could collect any number of intents in order to balance a trade), and submitted for settlement to the fractal instance holding the assets in question.
+Contemporary decentralised exchanges for both fungible and non-fungible tokens, such as 0x, CoWSwap, Uniswap, Wyvern, and Seaport, require both counterparty discovery, solving, and settlement, besides other requirements such as batched/fair execution.
+At the moment, such projects either use the blockchain itself for counterparty discovery (Uniswap) or operate single-operator orderbooks controlled by specific parties (0x, Wyvern, Seaport, CoWSwap), which tend to be trusted for fair ordering and optimal execution.
+Using Anoma, these parties could be replaced by the peer-to-peer intent gossip and distributed solving layer, which generalises through arbitrary trades.
+Orders to buy or sell particular assets would instead be broadcasted across the intent gossip network as intents, matched by a solver, who could collect any number of intents in order to balance a trade, and submitted for settlement to the fractal instance holding the assets in question.
 Threshold decryption can be used for fairness across batches.

 #### Rollups

-Existing rollups, such as Arbitrum, Optimism, and StarkNet, operate with a centralised sequencer and solver responsible for ordering transactions, calculating state updates, and submitting updated states to the root chain, in these cases, Ethereum.
+Existing rollup architectures, both optimistic ones such as Arbitrum, Optimism; and zero-knowledge ones, such as ZkSync or StarkNet, operate with a single-operator sequencer and solver responsible for ordering transactions, calculating state updates, and submitting updated states to the root chain, in these cases, Ethereum.
 This sequencer is trusted with fair ordering and optimal solving, and can selectively omit transactions, so some projects have expressed a desire to decentralise the sequencer.
 As a decentralised sequencer is simply a consensus instance, such rollups could instantiate an Anoma fractal instance, using Typhon consensus, to operate their sequencer, and submit zero-knowledge or optimistic proofs of execution to Ethereum as they currently do.

-#### Public-goods funding
+#### Public goods funding

-Quadratic funding, as implemented by Gitcoin, requires both counterparty discovery (as the funding provider's payouts depend on individual donations) and settlement.
-Using Anoma, QF can be implemented in a manner which preserves individual privacy and provides excellent UX (e.g., donating to projects carries no fees).
+Quadratic funding (QF), as implemented by Gitcoin, requires both counterparty discovery, solving (as the funding provider's payouts depend on individual donations), and settlement.
+Using Anoma, QF can be implemented in a manner which provides excellent UX (e.g., donating to projects carries no fees).
 The funding provider, project creators, and all individual donators each author intents reflecting their willingness to commit funds, execute on a project, and donate, respectively.
 A solver algorithm matches these intents and creates a single transaction to settle at the end of the QF round, while the funding provider can pay the settlement fees.
-Amounts of donations must be public in order to perform the QF calculations, but individual identities can be kept private using Anoma's private execution environment.
+Amounts of donations must be public in order to perform the QF calculations, but individual identities can be kept secure using Anoma's execution environment.
 Expressive intents can also capture additional dimensionality which is difficult to represent in a simpler QF model - for example, many projects require a certain amount of funding in order to do anything at all, and only wish to receive funding (and commit to action) should a certain threshold be met.
 This can be expressed as a constraint in the intent, and the solver must either find enough funding to meet the threshold or omit the project, as desired, in order for the final settlement transaction to be valid.

 ### Novel applications

-Here we sketch some new decentralised applications which benefit from Anoma's architecture: private DAOs, runtime rollups, multiparty multivariate private bartering, private auctions, and local episodic games.
+Here we sketch some novel decentralised applications that can be built using Anoma's architecture: DAOs 2.0, runtime rollups, multiparty multivariate bartering, auctions, and local episodic games.

-#### Private DAOs
+#### DAOs 2.0

-Operational privacy allows organisations to present (and prove, with verifiability), specific data about the organisations inputs and outputs (e.g. quarterly funding disclosure for a non-profit) without revealing every aspect of decision-making, which is a lot of data from which someone can easily cherry-pick to misrepresent what's really happening, or which members of the public with other agendas (perhaps operating a competing organisation, or with a personal bone to pick with a member of the one in question) can use to start bike-shedding debates or otherwise interfere with organisational operations.

 Decentralised autonomous organisations (DAOs) hold the twin promises of organisational _operational transparency_, in that the rules for decision-making are articulated and executed in the same code, which anyone can read, and _operational verifiability_, in that any past actions of the organisation can be proven to a third party to be consistent with this rule set.
+In present instantiations, however, they obtain transparency and verifiability by execution on a public blockchain.

+Operational disclosure allows organisations to present, and prove with verifiability, specific data about the organisations inputs and outputs (e.g. quarterly funding disclosure for a non-profit) without revealing every aspect of decision-making, which is a lot of data from which someone can easily cherry-pick to misrepresent what's really happening, or which members of the public with other agendas (perhaps operating a competing organisation, or with a personal bone to pick with a member of the one in question) can use to start bike-shedding debates or otherwise interfere with organisational operations.

-In present instantiations, however, they obtain transparency and verifiability by execution on a public blockchain, which comes at the cost of privacy.
-Anoma's architecture allows for the creation of private DAOs which need make no such compromise: they can keep both decision-making rules and data private, visible only to parties within the organisation, but prove arbitrary properties of each to the world as they choose.
+Anoma's architecture allows for the creation of complex DAOs which need make no such compromise: they can keep both decision-making rules and data locality, visible only to parties within the organisation, but prove arbitrary properties of each to the world as they choose.

 In particular, this system could be used to instantiate something like the plural money system[@pluralmoney].
-Communities could themselves create private DAOs, controlled by members of the community, with internal community currencies, community-owned SALSA-allocated assets, and limitations/taxes on wealth transfer outside the community.
+Communities could themselves create complex DAOs, controlled by members of the community, with internal community currencies, community-owned SALSA-allocated assets, and limitations/taxes on wealth transfer outside the community.

 #### Runtime rollups

 Let us take a "rollup" to be the separation of computation and verification such that the verification can be suitably replicated for improved fault-tolerance while the computation need not be.
 In systems which rely on imperative semantics, and where end-users are signing particular imperative execution paths, rollups are long-lived and must be specifically specified by users.
 In Anoma's declarative architecture, since users sign intents expressing properties which the execution is required to satisfy rather than any particular execution path, rollups can be created at runtime depending on dynamic demand, and markets for compute may be used rather than replication where doing so is cheaper.

-#### Multiparty, multivariate private bartering
+#### Multiparty, multivariate complex bartering

 Consider three friends, Alice, Bob, and Charlie, a hotel operator David, a festival producer Eve, and a train company Deutsche Bahn.
 The festival runs for three weekends in July near Potsdam.
 Alice, Bob, and Charlie wish to attend the festival together, on the same weekend, and take trains from their respective home towns of Berlin, Zurich, and Amsterdam.
 They're flexible about the particular weekend, and would like the combined price of train tickets, hotel rooms, and festival passes to be as low as possible.
 Eve wants to sell tickets to his festival, which are fixed-price based on his costs plus markup, but sometimes resold by parties who purchase them early on then later realise that they cannot attend.
 Deutsche Bahn sells train tickets with variable prices based on demand, David likewise for hotel rooms (and she has both single rooms suitable to host one person and quadruple rooms suitable to host four).
 Alice, Bob, and Charlie are happy to room with another person, as long as they are also attending the festival (they view this as good evidence of a likely friendship).

 In the world today, Alice, Bob, and Charlie might go to the festival's website to look for ticket availability, then try to check hotel and train prices across the three possible weekends and compile a spreadsheet in order to figure out what their costs might be.
 Of course, while they're busy compiling the spreadsheet, someone else looking to travel could book their hotel room or train seat, and they'd be out of luck.
 Worse, they could book a hotel room for a particular weekend, then find out that the train tickets are unavailable and be unable to change the hotel room (at least without paying a cancellation fee).

-Alice, Bob, Charlie, David, Eve, and Deutsche Bahn could all use Anoma as a substrate for multiparty private bartering.
+Alice, Bob, Charlie, David, Eve, and Deutsche Bahn could all use Anoma as a substrate for multiparty complex bartering.
 Each party would author an intent with their preferences, and all intents would either be matched atomically (meaning that train tickets, hotel rooms, and festival passes are booked for all of Alice, Bob, and Charlie in correspondence at once) or not at all.
-Using private bartering, _what_ all parties want is public, but _who_ they are need not be revealed.
+Using complex bartering, _what_ all parties want is public, but _who_ they are need not be revealed.

 This can also be used for simpler cases, such as fungible tokens.
 Users can author intents capturing the semantics of market & limit orders, and also more complex algorithms such as an AMM.
 Expressed in intent form, an AMM order is simply a price curve along which one is willing to swap two assets (`xy = k`).
 Users can author AMM intents for the full price range or any subrange (similar to Uniswap v3).
 Unlike on-chain AMMs, this does not require sending transactions or locking any assets up.

-#### Private auctions
+#### Complex auctions

-Independent of more long-term reasons, auctions often benefit from privacy for game-theoretic reasons: a sealed-bid second-price auction gives bidders reason to bid their true value, but requires bid privacy in order to work.
-Using Anoma, such auctions could be conducted privately, in two different ways.
+Independent of more long-term reasons, auctions often benefit from data locality for game-theoretic reasons: a sealed-bid second-price auction gives bidders reason to bid their true value, but requires bid disclosure in order to work.
 The first and most immediately feasible way is to use programmable threshold decryption to keep all bids encrypted until the auction deadline has passed, then decrypt them all at once, select the highest bidder as the winner and charge them the second-highest price.
-This can be combined with other privacy techniques for concealment of identity.
-FHE can also be used to implement private auctions, by performing the bid selection directly as operations on the bids submitted as ciphertexts.
+This can be combined with other disclosure techniques for concealment of identity.
+FHE can also be used to implement complex auctions, by performing the bid selection directly as operations on the bids submitted as ciphertexts.

-#### Local episodic private games
+#### Local episodic games

 Consider a digital re-enactment of a game of poker.
 Games of poker are episodic, in that (even if bets are being placed and winners reported to a leaderboard) no interaction or ordering takes place between different games - if users are submitting actions, actions taken by users within the same game must be ordered with respect to actions taken by other users in that game, but not with respect to actions taken by any others.
 Anoma's fractal instance architecture can instantiate this structure efficiently: players, when they start a poker game, launch a temporary consensus instance (simply operated between themselves) to order state transitions within that game, then submit the results at the end to a poker tracking/statistics application on a more long-running fractal instance.
 This fractal instance can be run on LAN for low-latency, and transactions need not have any cost (since the set of who can submit them is restricted to the players).

-Poker also requires privacy, primarily keeping a private hand and periodically revealing cards, and randomness (for the deck shuffle), which can be provided by the private execution system and threshold signatures from the threshold cryptosystem in Anoma, respectively.
+Poker also requires data disclosure, primarily keeping an individual hand and periodically revealing cards, and randomness (for the deck shuffle), which can be provided by the execution system and threshold signatures from the threshold cryptosystem in Anoma, respectively.

 # Architectural instantiation